 What is the greatest leadership lesson that you have learned?

 The greatest leadership lessons I’ve learned have mostly been ones where through various circumstances I grew in self-awareness and learned (sometimes the hard way) what were my strengths and weaknesses.
 I am a proponent of the “build on your strengths” philosophy of leadership and am constantly working to find ways to “plug” people into areas of service for the Lord that match their SHAPE (Spiritual Gifts, Heart, Abilities, Personality and Experience).

 Could you share about your interest in mental health and the church, including some of the things you are involved in?

 I was diagnosed with major depression in 2008.
 Through that event I became more aware of the negative stigma attached to mental illness in our society and sadly found things to be worse inside the church.
 I longed for “church leadership” to do something to help the church mature on this topic and then one day it struck me: I AM church leadership!
 It began simply with sermon content referencing my depression diagnosis.
 From there I strove to be transparent in a variety of settings where mental illness was the topic.

 In the summer of 2014 I was asked to co-host a podcast on the topic of mental illness in the church.
-The podcast called “Mind Matters” is available through iTunes and we record new episodes every 2 weeks or so.
-It has been exciting to receive many affirming comments about the “need for this kind of podcast.”
-The podcast is also available as a link from our church website.
+The podcast was called “Mind Matters.”
+It was exciting to receive many affirming comments about the “need for this kind of podcast.”
+This podcast is no longer available.